Skip to content

 Lemon loaf ingredients on marble counter.

-• All-purpose flour: The base of the dry ingredients that create a structure for the cake.
-All-purpose is a great choice for a nice light texture but only when you know how to measure flour correctly!
+• All-purpose flour: All-purpose is a great choice for a nice light texture but only when you know how to measure flour correctly!

-• Baking powder: Helps to give a bit of a rise to the case, allowing it to be light and fluffy.
-Reacts nicely with the acidity in the citrus.
+• Baking powder: Helps to give a bit of a rise to the cake, allowing it to be light and fluffy.

 • Fine sea salt: To taste, it enhances the flavor of the loaf.